"""Generic text parsers for conversion of lattices in different formats to AT."""

 def _reason(exc: Exception) -> str | None:

-"""Extract the element name from the exception"""
+"""Extract the element name from the exception."""

 if isinstance(exc, KeyError): # Undefined element, attribute